-The opposite of the error above is to simply abandon essential truths in search of harmony among conflicting beliefs.
-Those who are quick to alter their theology merely to accommodate the shifting opinions of the world are unlikely to develop or maintain solid theology.
+Those who are quick to alter their beliefs and convictions to accommodate the shifting opinions of the world are unlikely to develop good theology.

-There are an unfortunate number of examples where believers are abandoning or downplaying truth in order to satisfy those around them.
-Areas of creation, sin, and the exclusivity of Christ are often disregarded in order to avoid offending others with truth.
+There are an unfortunate number of examples of believers abandoning or downplaying truth to satisfy those around them.
+Areas of creation, sin, and the exclusivity of Christ are often disregarded to avoid offending others with truth.

-Rather than stand firm on the teachings of Scripture, many compromise their beliefs in order to maintain a level of comfort and political correctness.
-May our confidence in the essential truths of our faith allow us to stand firm in upholding them, even when facing difficult conversations and situations.
+Our confidence in the essential truths of our faith allows us to stand firm in upholding them, even in difficult situations.

 Only Read Books About The Bible And Not The Bible Itself